Pioreactor/docs.pioreactor/user_guide/07-Creating a Pioreactor cluster.md

 # Creating a Pioreactor cluster

 Pioreactors are able to be used as individual units, or in concert with other Pioreactors.
-In either case, some Raspberry Pi on the network needs to be assigned as a _leader_.
-The leader unit controls other Pioreactors (and that may include itself), stores the database, hosts the PioreactorUI, and is the interface between users and the hardware.
+In either case, some Pioreactor needs to be assigned as a _leader_.
+The leader unit controls other Pioreactors (and that may include itself), stores the database, hosts the web interface, and is the interface between users and the hardware.

 A leader will communicate and control the all _workers_ (non-leader Pioreactors) in the _inventory_.
 The inventory is a list, defined in `config.ini`, of available workers.
 For example, when you want to remove a Pioreactor from your cluster temporarily, you can disable it as part of your available inventory in `config.ini`.